The Diocese of Brooklyn

 place.
 Because of that, with the pastoral care of the people of

-Brooklyn and Queens in mind, Bishop DiMarzio is issuing the
+Brooklyn and Queens in mind, Bishop DiMarzio issued the

-Churches may open to full 100% capacity.
-There is no longer
+Our Churches are open to full 100% capacity.

 are strongly recommended because not everyone in Church will